V4Fire/Client/src/components/base/b-router/README.md

      'mods.someMod': 'modValue'
    }
    ```
+   In this case, `updateRoutes` will be called with the `routes` as an argument, `someProp` will be set to `propValue`, and `mods.someMod` will be set to `modValue`.

 ### What exactly can we specify as route parameters?

-When we declare routes, we can specify additional options for each route.
-Some parameters are related to how we
-make transitions; other parameters may provide some meta-information about the route.
-Also, we can add more options to our needs.
+When declaring routes, we can specify additional options for each route.
+Some parameters are related to how we make transitions; others may provide some meta-information about the route.
+Additionally, we can add more options based on our needs.

 #### Specifying paths to routes

-When using an engine that associates routes with some URLs, as the History API does, we need to provide a special path
-that works as a blueprint for generating the route URL.
-Just look at the example below.
+When using an engine that associates routes with specific URLs, like the History API, we need to provide a special path that works as a blueprint for generating the route URL.
+Consider the example below.

 ```js
 export default {